Entropic turnpike estimates for the kinetic Schr\"odinger problem: Preliminaries

 \subsection{Markov semigroups and heat kernel}

 The generator $L$ associated to the SDE~\eqref{langevin} is given by

 while its adjoint in $L^2(\frm)$ reads as

-Under assumption~\ref{H1}, it is well known that H\"ormander's theorem for parabolic hypoellipticity applies~\cite[Theorem 1.1]{hormander1967hypoelliptic} to the operator $L$ , and thus the associated semigroup $(P_t)_{t\geq0}$ admits a probability kernel $p_t((x,y),(y,w))$, which is $C^\infty$ in all of the parameters, with respect to the invariant probability measure where $Z$ is a normalising constant.
+Under assumption~\ref{H1}, it is well known that H\"ormander's Theorem for parabolic hypoellipticity applies~\cite[Theorem 1.1]{hormander1967hypoelliptic} to the operator $L$ , and thus the associated semigroup $(P_t)_{t\geq0}$ admits a probability kernel $p_t((x,y),(y,w))$, which is $C^\infty$ in all of the parameters, with respect to the invariant probability measure where $Z$ is a normalising constant.
 Sometimes, with a slight abuse of notation we will write $\frm(x,v)$ to denote the density of $\frm$ with respect to the Lebesgue measure.
+Similarly, we will denote by $(P_t^*)_{t\geq0}$ the semigroup associated to $L^*$.
 Note that the function $p_t$ also represents the density of $\rmR_{0,t}$ (the joint law at time $0$ and $t$ of the solution to~\eqref{langevin}) with respect to $\De \frm \otimes \frm$.
 Moreover, according to~\cite[Theorem 1.1]{DelarueMenozzi}, $p_t(\cdot,\cdot)$ satisfies two-sided Gaussian estimates.
 Importantly, $p_t$ is locally bounded away from zero and infinity, but with constants that might depend non-trivially on the time horizon $T$.

 For some of our proofs, we need lower bounds that are uniform in $T$.
 To this aim, we have the following consequence of the results of \cite{DelarueMenozzi}, whose proof is postponed to the appendix. \begin{lemma} Let $T_0>0$ be fixed.
 Under assumption~\ref{H1}, there exists a constant $c_{T_0}>0$ such that for all $T\geq T_0$ and all $(x,v),\,(y,w)\in\R^{2d}$